 Not much of a recovery in 2021

 The various economic outlooks also provide economic projections for 2021, pointing to a slight recovery of the world economy.
-For the first time, we extended our model to next year to estimate the consequences this may have on children living in monetary poor families.
+For the first time, we extended our model to next year to estimate the consequences this may have on children living in monetary-poor families.
 The three scenarios for 2021 – middle scenario, as well as lower and upper bound – are a continuation of the equivalent estimates in 2020 and are based on path dependency.
-Furthermore, the upper bound assumes an even less egalitarian income distribution in the income distribution (although to a smaller extent than in 2020) and the lowest GDP projection for next year.
-In contrast, the lower bound assumes a slightly more egalitarian income distribution (although not significant enough to reverse the 2020 effect) and the most optimistic GDP projection.
+Furthermore, the upper bound estimate assumes an even less egalitarian income distribution (although to a smaller extent than in 2020) and the lowest GDP projection for next year.
+In contrast, the lower bound estimate assumes a slightly more egalitarian income distribution (although not significant enough to reverse the 2020 effect) and the most optimistic GDP projection.
 The likely outcome in 2021 will probably be somewhere in between and the estimates come with a large degree of uncertainty (as the graph earlier shows clearly).
-However, with GDP projections only showing to a modest recovery in many countries (and even this might be still too positive) and increasing child populations, we do not expect to see the number of children in monetary poor families to decrease to pre-crisis level anytime soon.
+However, with GDP projections only showing a modest recovery in many countries (and even this might still be too positive) and increasing child populations, we do not expect to see the number of children in monetary-poor families decrease to pre-crisis level anytime soon.
 Even in the best-case scenario, we expect a reduction in 2021, which is less than half the increase in 2020.

 Protect a generation

 The estimates above can be avoided – these are projections in the absence of policies to reduce the impact.
 Governments have a range of policy options to mitigate the shock of the pandemic on families and children.
-They range from widening social protection (both in cash as child benefits and in kind like providing meals to children who can no longer access school feeding) through paid leave, childcare subsidies, and other ways to help families, to measures to sustain parents’ jobs and earnings.
+They range from widening social protection (both in cash - like child benefits - and in kind - like providing meals to children who can no longer access school feeding) through to paid leave, childcare subsidies, and other ways to help families and sustain parents’ jobs and earnings.